NetLogo/String-Extension/README.md

 ## Credits

-The string extension was written by James Steiner.
+The string extension was written by James Steiner of [turtleZERO.com](http://turtlezero.com/).

 ## Terms of Use